danissomo/chocoDoomDiy/README.md

 # DIYDOOM
 This is a doom project based on [this guide](https://github.com/amroibrahim/DIYDoom)
 ![demo1](doc/demo1.png)
-!!Now i can draw textures for solid walls!!
+!!Now i can draw textures!!
 ![demo2](doc/demo2.png)